-This course is designed to introduce juniors and seniors to sociology as a scientific discipline; sociology as a science concerned with relationships, institutions, organization, and the physical environment.
+This course is designed to introduce juniors and seniors to sociology as a scientific discipline and sociology as a science concerned with relationships, institutions, organization, and the physical environment.
 The course outlines the major theories as a basis for sociological perspectives on social issues.
 It covers the origins of sociology as a science, diverse patterns of social organization from a global perspective, the nature and substance of cultural systems and social institutions, and sociological perspectives in analyzing trends in human society.
 Major topics include the development of personality, social adjustment, deviation from society's rules, the ingredients of cultures, the nature of groups, adolescent behavior, the American family, the nature of social class, redefining the role and status of women, and racial and ethnic relations in America.

-AP United States Government and Politics (1693) 1 credit
+AP United States Government and Politics (1693) 1/2 credit This course satisfies the NYSED requirement unit in

-This course satisfies the NYSED requirement unit in participatory government.
+This course satisfies the NYSED requirement unit participatory government.